shehzansk/calculator/README.md

 ## Author

-[Shehzan Ahmed Sheikh]
+Shehzan Ahmed Sheikh

 ## Contact

-If you have any questions or suggestions, you can reach out to me at [sshahzan0@gmail.com].
+If you have any questions or suggestions, you can reach out to me at sshahzan0@gmail.com.

 Enjoy using this calculator and happy coding!
-You can copy and paste this content into a README.md file in your GitHub repository and customize it as needed.